DevExpress-Examples/xaf-how-to-execute-actions-in-code/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# XAF - How to execute Actions in code
+# XAF - How to execute Actions programmatically

-This example explains how to trigger the code inside the `Execute` event handlers of custom or standard XAF Actions programmatically, for example, to execute default Action logic that shows a View or runs code in the background.
+This example explains how to trigger code inside the `Execute` event handlers of custom or standard XAF Actions programmatically, for example, to execute default Action logic that shows a View or runs code in the background.

 > **NOTE**
 > We do not recommend this approach.
 Refactor your Action's `Execute` and other event handlers and extract the required code into separate methods.
 You can call these methods directly without triggering the UI-related Action code.